Yanni Hufnagel: Lemon Perfect

 In December 2017, Hufnagel founded Lemon Perfect, a flavored lemon water brand in the enhanced water category.
 Lemon Perfect was named one of the "Best New Products" at BevNET's Best of 2019 Awards.

 In January 2020, the company received a viral boost after the product was spotted in a photo on Beyoncé's Instagram.

 In August 2020, the company announced that it had raised $11.6 million in funding to date from a network of investors, including Spencer Dinwiddie, Channing Frye, Lindsay Gottlieb, Blake Griffin, Josh Hart, Kyle Kuzma, Meyers Leonard, De'Anthony Melton, and Nick Young.

-In April 2022, Lemon Perfect closed a $31 million dollar Series A funding round.
+In April 2022, Lemon Perfect closed a $31 million Series A funding round.
 Beyoncé was a Series A investor, along with Beechwood Capital, NNS Capital, and Trousdale Ventures.
 The investment gives Lemon Perfect total funding of over $42.2 million and a total valuation of over $100 million.